PhoenixRemind/final-project/README.md

 As a User I want the ability to request contact from the fix agent to clarify the issues on my case

 As a Fix Agent I want the ability to search for customer cases

+As a Fix Agent I want the ability to create a case for a customer

 As a Fix Agent I want to view/update my customers existing cases